 Nakamise Shopping Street

 Nakamise Shopping Street is more than a typical marketplace; its rich history spans several centuries.
-With a traditional Japanese atmosphere, souvenirs are sold along both sides of the 200-meter pedestrian street which is made up of close to 100 small shops.
-Items for sale here include traditional yukata dresses, Japanese masks, dolls, folding fans, t-shirts, and more.
+With a traditional Japanese atmosphere, souvenirs are sold along both sides of the 200-metre pedestrian street which is made up of close to 100 small shops.
+Items for sale here include traditional yukata dresses, Japanese masks, dolls, folding fans, t-shirts and more.

-Must-try local snacks are for sale, such as Japanese rice crackers called senbei, sweet azuki bean ningyoyaki cakes, dango dumplings, and a traditional Japanese crunchy and colorful sweet snack called kaminari-okoshi.
+Must-try local snacks are for sale, such as Japanese rice crackers called senbei, sweet azuki bean ningyoyaki cakes, dango dumplings and a traditional Japanese crunchy and colourful sweet snack called kaminari-okoshi.
 Nakamise Shopping Street is in the heart of Asakusa, near Sensoji Temple.

 • 16